 For a discussion of this code, see the Authentication page.

 First, sign up for a Google Account if you do not already have one.

 Get access keys for your application

 Google defines two levels of API access:

 |Simple||API calls do not access any private user data||API key|

 |Authorized||API calls can read and write private user data, or the application's own data||OAuth 2.0 credential|

-To apply for API access at the Google APIs Console:
+To apply for API access at the Google Developers Console:

-- Visit the Google APIs Console.
+- Visit the Google Developers Console.
 Log in if prompted to do so.

 - Create a project for your application (if you have not already done so) by clicking Create project.

 - Select Services from the menu.
 The list of accessible Google services appears.